Original Title: Verónica

-As for other “symptoms”, she started to feel like forces were controlling her and making her act violently towards her siblings.
-Other times she was talking with a coarse masculine voice, even utter insults.
+As for other symptoms, she started to feel like forces were controlling her and making her act violently towards her siblings.
+Other times she was talking with a coarse masculine voice and even uttering insults.

-August 1991, her family took the girl to the hospital where she eventually died of some unknown cause.
+In August 1991, her family took the girl to the hospital where she eventually died of an unknown cause.

-A portrait of the girl burning without damaging the frame or the glass in which the photo was in, really happened much like it was in the final scenes of the movie.
+One day the mother found a portrait of the girl burned, but the frame and glass in which the photo was in were not damaged.
+That event was shown a little differently in the final scenes of the movie.

-The family really called the police, that witnessed slamming doors and others events of what became the only case with a report describing the paranormal activity, I guess from all Spain.
+The family called the police that witnessed slamming doors and other events of what became the only case with a report describing a paranormal activity, I guess from all Spain.

-This type of activity continued to happen until the family moved from the house and found a truce.
-The posterior residents of the house told some interviewer that they never witnessed anything supernatural there.
+This type of activity continued to happen until the family moved from the house and found peace.
+The people who lived in the house after Estefanía’s family told reporters that they never witnessed anything supernatural there.

 It is an unnerving story, especially after knowing the real story behind the film.

-Most Hollywood movies have an over the top ending where Satan makes everything flies and give some guttural screams while setting up a sequel/prequel.
-Without all this, Veronica becomes a more humane movie, it has a greater proximity to the viewers.
+Most Hollywood movies have an over the top ending where Satan makes everything flies and gives some guttural screams while setting up a sequel/prequel.
+Without all this, Veronica becomes a more grounded movie, with proximity to the viewers.

-I know the movie will not please everyone, but to me, it was a good experience, even knowing is not a perfect movie and because of that, I will give a rating of 8.
+I know the movie will not please everyone, but to me, it was a good experience, even knowing it’s not a perfect movie and because of that, I will give a rating of 8 Moons.